Is Prosigna the right test right for you?

 Is this the right test for your patient?

-The Prosigna Breast Cancer Prognostic Gene Signature Assay (formerly called the PAM50 test), made by NanoString, is a genomic test that analyses the activity of certain genes in early-stage, hormone-receptor-positive breast cancer.
+The Prosigna Breast Cancer Prognostic Gene Signature Assay (formerly called the PAM50 test) is a genomic test that analyses the activity of certain genes in early-stage, hormone-receptor-positive breast cancer.

 Research suggests the test may eventually be widely used to help make treatment decisions based on the risk of distant recurrence (cancer coming back in a part of the body away from the breast) for postmenopausal women within 10 years of diagnosis of early-stage, hormone-receptor positive disease with up to three positive lymph nodes after five years of hormonal therapy treatment.